-With over 25 Vacuum Casting materials* held in stock, LPE offers a comprehensive range of materials including engineering & specialist materials, elastomers and silicon rubbers, ensuring you can get the closest possible match to you production requirements.
+LPE offers over 25 Vacuum Casting materials including engineering & specialist materials, elastomers and silicon rubbers, ensuring you can get the closest possible match to your production requirements.

 - Flexible PP